MengWangScott/SI507-HW6/README.md

 		`document.querySelector('#items').innerHTML = document.getElementsByTagName('li').length`
 )?
 Explain, briefly (<= 2 sentences).**

- Set the HTML content of the first element with id="items' in the document to the length of list containing the elements  with the specified tag name 'li'.
+ Set the HTML content of the first element with id="items' in the document to the length of a list containing the elements  with the specified tag name 'li'.

 * **What color would the background of this page be <u>if there were no JavaScript in this page</u>?**